LiDAR + Camera Data Fusion on KITTI

 imshow(img); hold on;

-% Load velodyne points
+% load velodyne points

-fid=fopen(sprintf('%s/velodyne_points/data/%010d.bin',base_dir,frame),'rb');% Open in binary mode
+fid=fopen(sprintf('%s/velodyne_points/data/%010d.bin',base_dir,frame),'rb');% first open in binary mode

-velo = fread(fid,[inf 4],'single');% Read the file in single format, dimension (n,4)
+velo = fread(fid,[inf 4],'single');% read the file as single format, with dimensions (n,4)

 fclose(fid);

-% Remove all points behind image plane (approximation)
+% remove all points behind image plane (approximation

-idx = velo(:,1)<5; % Find indices of radar points with x-coordinate less than 5
+idx = velo(:,1)<5; % find the indices of LiDAR points whose x coordinate is less than 5

-velo(idx,:) = []; % Remove these points
+velo(idx,:) = []; % remove these points

-% Project to image plane (exclude luminance)
+% project to image plane (exclude luminance)

 velo_img = project(velo(:,1:3),P_velo_to_img);